Class: ProcessExecuter::MonitoredPipe

 Overview

-If any of the writers raise an exception, the monitoring thread will exit, the pipe will be closed, and the exception will be saved in #exception.
+If the destination raises an exception, the monitoring thread will exit, the pipe will be closed, and the exception will be saved in #exception.

-#close must be called to ensure that (1) the pipe is closed, (2) all data is read from the pipe and written to the writers, and (3) the monitoring thread is killed.
+#close must be called to ensure that (1) the pipe is closed, (2) all data is read from the pipe and written to the destination, and (3) the monitoring thread is killed.

 Examples: